The standard entry route to the PhD programme is through the School’s MRes programmes in Economics and Finance.

 As the majority of our PhD student enter via the MRes programmes, please see the ‘Entry and Funding’ tab on our MRes programme page for funding details.

-The standard entry route to the PhD programme is through the MRes programmes in Economics and Finance, please see MRes programme deadlines here.
+The standard entry route to the PhD programme is through the MRes programmes in Economics and Finance, please visit the MRes programme deadlines page.
 Applicants who already hold an MRes/MPhil degree in Economics or Finance may apply to the PhD programme directly.
 The School accepts direct PhD applications throughout the year.